BelledonneCommunications/linphone-android/.github/ISSUE_TEMPLATE/bug_report.md

 5. **SDK logs** (mandatory)

-Enable debug logs in advanced section of the settings, restart the app, reproduce the issue and then go back to advanced settings, click on "Send logs" and copy/paste the link here.
+Click on "Share logs" in Help -> Troubleshooting view and copy/paste the link here.

 It's also explained [in the README](https://github.com/BelledonneCommunications/linphone-android#behavior-issue).